M-Tayyab06/Wheat_classifier/README.md

    - **Normal**
    - **Fusarium**
    - **Unknown Disease**
-4. View the results and predictions in real time.
+4. View the results and predictions in real-time.

 ## Model Details